StarbirdTech/AI-Blueprints/generative-ai/fine-tuning-with-orpo/README.md

 - Add your API keys to the `secrets.yaml` file located in the `configs` folder:
   - `HUGGINGFACE_API_KEY`: Required to use Hugging Face-hosted models instead of a local LLaMA model.
-  - `GALILEO_API_KEY`: Required to connect to Galileo for evaluation, protection, and observability features.
 - Edit `config.yaml` with relevant configuration details.